Ryanair’s Memorandum & Articles of Association – view the document

 Other matters reserved to the Board include treasury policy, internal control, audit and risk management, remuneration of the non-executive directors and executive management and Corporate Governance.

 The Board has delegated responsibility for the management of the Group to the Group Chief Executive and executive management.

-There is a clear division of responsibilities between the Chairman and the Chief Executive, which is set out in writing and has been approved by the Board.
+There is a clear division of responsibilities between the Chairman and the Group Chief Executive, which is set out in writing and has been approved by the Board.

 Stan McCarthy has served as the Chairman of the Board since June 2020, when he replaced David Bonderman.
 Mr. McCarthy became Deputy Chairman in April 2019 and was appointed a Director in May 2017.
 The Chairman’s primary responsibility is to lead the Board, to ensure that it has a common purpose, is effective as a group and at individual director level and that it upholds and promotes high standards of integrity and corporate governance.
 He ensures that Board agendas cover the key strategic issues confronting the Group; that the Board reviews and approves management’s plans for the Group; and that directors receive accurate, timely, clear and relevant information.

 The Chairman is the link between the Board and the Company.
 He is specifically responsible for establishing and maintaining an effective working relationship with the Group Chief Executive, for ensuring effective and appropriate communications with shareholders and for ensuring that members of the Board develop and maintain an understanding of the views of shareholders.

 Senior Independent Director

 The Board has appointed a Senior Independent Director, Louise Phelan, who is available to shareholders who have concerns that cannot be addressed through the Chairman, Group Chief Executive or Group Chief Financial Officer and leads the annual Board review of the performance of the Chairman.

 The appointment and removal of the Company Secretary is a matter for the Board.
 All directors have access to the advice and services of the Company Secretary, who is responsible to the Board for ensuring that Board procedures are complied with.